kvz/ratestate/README.md

 ratestate.start()
 ratestate.setState "foo-id", status
-# And many more setStates throughout the lifetime of you program
 ratestate.stop()
 ```

-This would internally be 'hashed' as `UPLOADING-653908770816-1-2`, if we detect a change in our system and blindly call `setState` for our entity, this won't execute the `worker` on it if
+This would internally be 'hashed' as `UPLOADING-653908770816-1-2`, if we detect a change in our system and blindly call `setState` for our entity, this only executes the `worker` on it if

- - The `status` has not changed, AND
+ - The `status` has changed, OR
- - We have less than a new megabyte of `bytes_received`, AND
+ - We have more than a new megabytes worth of `bytes_received`, OR
- - The amount of `uploads` is still the same, AND
+ - The amount of `uploads` changed, OR
- - The amount of `results` is still the same
+ - The amount of `results` changed

-That's a lot more efficient than serializing and hashing an entire object.
+As that covers all the interesting changes for us, it's more efficient than serializing and hashing an entire object.

 ## finalState